Mfarzana/docker-learning/day2.md

 - The fork() and exec() system calls determine how a process start
 - **fork()**: the **kernel** **creates** an almost identical **copy of the current process and replaces that**
-- exec(): the kernel starts a program,which replaces the current process There is one more thing involved in this whole process called libraries which is just an additional code used by either shell or process to add more functionalities.For eg: the most important one is glibc which provides functions and system calls
+- exec(): the kernel starts a program,which replaces the current process There is one more thing involved in this whole process called libraries which is just an additional code used by either shell or process to add more functionalities.

 ### Init Process
 Init is the parent of all Linux processes.
 It is the **first process** to start when a computer boots up and it runs until the system shuts down.
 It is the ancestor of all other processes.